 5.1 Atmospheric pressure

-The highest Atmosphere pressure at the earth's surface reduced to sea level was recorded on December 19, 2001 in Tosontsengel (Mongolia) and amounted to 1084.8 hPa.
+The highest Atmosphere pressure at earth's surface, normalized to sea level, was recorded on December 19, 2001 in Tosontsengel (Mongolia) and amounted to 1084.8 hPa.
 The height of this point is 1725 m above sea level.
-On the plain the most high pressure was registered in Agat (Russia) on December 31, 1968 - 1083.3 hPa;
+On the plain high pressure was recorded in Agata (Russia) on December 31, 1968 - 1083.3 hPa;

-The lowest pressure on Earth was recorded in Typhoon Type in the Northwest Pacific Ocean on October 12, 1979 - 870 hPa.
-In extratropical cyclone the lowest pressure (914 hPa) recorded in the storm "Braer" in the north Atlantic on January 10, 1993;
+The lowest pressure on Earth was recorded in Typhoon "Tip" in the northwest Pacific Ocean on October 12, 1979 - 870 hPa.
+In extratropical cyclone the lowest pressure (914 hPa) was recorded in the storm "Braer" in the North Atlantic on January 10, 1993;

-The sharpest drop in pressure was observed during the passage of a tornado, category EF4, near Manchester, South Dakota (USA) on June 24, 2003.
-A pressure jump of 100 hPa was measured using a special setup for about 40 seconds (from 950 to 850 hPa).
-The value of 850 hPa can be considered the lowest pressure on the Earth's surface during the time of meteorological observations.
+The sharpest drop in pressure was observed during the passage of an EF4 tornado near Manchester, South Dakota (USA) on June 24, 2003.
+Using a special setup, a pressure jump of 100 hPa was measured for about 40 seconds (from 950 to 850 hPa).
+The value of 850 hPa can be considered the lowest pressure on the Earth's surface during meteorological observations.

 5.2 Sunshine